-Most dental assistants are full-time employees; however, some assistants obtain part-time work.
-Their hours can include weekends or evenings, although they typically work standard daytime?shifts during weekdays.
+Most dental assistants are full-time employees.
+However, it is possible for assistants to obtain part-time work.
+Their hours can include weekends or evenings, although they typically work standard daytime shifts during weekdays.

 Who will thrive in this career?

 You will truly thrive as a dental assistant is are empathetic and compassionate.
 As I am sure you know, so many people dread going to the dentist.
 Dental assistants need to be on hand to lend a sympathetic, and understanding, ear.
 Similarly, you likely need to have a strong stomach in order to thrive as a dental assistant – blood, puss, saliva, bile… you’ll have to witness it all!

 Thriving dental assistants are also likely to be highly organised.
 Often, they will need to keep a list of appointments and ensure patient records are kept neat and accessible.
 Thriving dental assistants are also likely to be natural communicators.
 They need to be able to work as part of a team and build trusting and strong relationships with both patients, and with dental assistants.